symfony/symfony-docs/cookbook/web_services/php_soap_extension.rst

     }

-Next, we train Symfony to be able to create an instance of our service.
-Since our service sends an e-mail, our service will need a Swift_Mailer, and using the Service Container, we can let Symfony set this up for us.
+Next, you can train Symfony to be able to create an instance of this class.
+Since the class sends an e-mail, it's been designed to accept a ``Swift_Mailer`` instance.
+Using the Service Container, we can configure Symfony to construct a ``HelloService`` object properly:

 .. configuration-block::